milesroberts-123/cluster-motifs/README.md

 ## INPUT

+The main function in this script has three arguments:

+`ensemble_motifs(motifs, alpha_value, merge_method)`

-1. All you need for this to work is a file of motif position weight matricies (PWM) in one of the formats supported by the `universalmotif` package (MEME, HOMER, matrix format, etc.).
+1. `motifs` should be a list of motifs loaded from a file of position weight matricies (PWM) in one of the formats supported by the `universalmotif` package (MEME, HOMER, matrix format, etc.).
 The `read_meme()` function in `universalmotif` package will accept either minimal MEME format (often output by command line motif finders) or extended MEME format (often output by online MEME suite tools).

 **NOTE:** If you need to convert your motifs into minmal MEME format, see [my other repositories](https://github.com/milesroberts-123?tab=repositories).

 2. A number for `alpha_value`, which will define how similar motifs need to be in order to be part of the same cluster.

-**NOTE:** I would recommend using a very strict cutoff for combining motifs (the default of 0.99 or higher).
-Otherwise, you may end up combining many similar motifs and be left with many super long motifs that are basically nonsensical.
+**NOTE:** I would recommend using a very strict cutoff for combining motifs (the default of 0.99 or higher, note that this value cannot exceed 1).
+Otherwise, you may end up combining many motifs and be left with just a few super long motifs that are basically nonsensical.

 3. The method used to combine similar motifs.
 The methods are listed in the details of the R documentation [here](http://127.0.0.1:24519/library/universalmotif/html/merge_motifs.html).
 By default, the "ALLR" method in the universalmotif package will be used.